-Avoid Exercise Equipment like a Treadmill with Bad Knees
+Avoid Exercise Equipment Like a Treadmill If You Have Bad Knees

-For people with knee pain, you want to avoid treadmills since the repeated pounding from running takes a toll on your knees.
-This type of equipment should be avoided as much as you can, as even one time running on a treadmill in your home can set you back in terms of your knee pain and fitness goals.
+People with knee pain should avoid treadmills since the repeated pounding from running takes a toll on the knees.
+This type of equipment should be avoided as much as you can, as even one time running on a treadmill in your home can set you back in terms of your knee pain recovery and fitness goals.

 Any type of training that puts a strain on your knee should be avoided.
 Walking is hit or miss.
-Some walking is ok as it can help keep you limber, but it does pound on your knee in the same way that running does.
-Don’t make walking your primary form of fitness, as the benefits do not outweigh the problems of contributing to your knee pain.
+Some walking is OK as it can help keep you limber, but it does pound on your knee in the same way that running does.
+Don’t make walking your primary form of fitness since the benefits do not outweigh the problems that it contributes to your knee pain.

 If you have knee problems, you shouldn’t avoid exercise, just avoid the wrong kinds of exercise that might make your injuries worse.
 Rowing is an exercise that should actually be good for your knees and not cause them any additional harm or injury.

 Consistency Is Important

-We have all seen those social media posts bragging about weight loss and loving exercise.
-You don’t have to go quite that far.
-But, part of the reason a home gym and a rower is nice is that you will see it in your home every day.
+We have seen those social media posts bragging about weight loss and loving exercise.
+You don’t have to go that far.
+Part of the reason a home gym and a rower is nice is that you will see it in your home every day.
 Don’t be the person that lets it sit in a corner collecting dust blaming your knee pain.